TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lesson.md

 	* Students practice using looping to make a song a single track.
 Make sure that students use if statements and the modulo operator.
 	* Ask the students to practice using looping, effects, and control flow structures while using 2-3 different tracks.
 4. **Debrief**
-	* Talk about any of the issues that students had.
-Did they find it easy to understand the code when they read it.
+	* Talk about any of the common issues that students had with loops and control flow.

+###Accommodation/Differentiation

 [Do Now]: do_now.md